 Information about dual nationality and the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information sheet.

 THREATS TO SAFETY AND SECURITY: The latest Travel Warning for Afghanistan warns U.S. citizens against travel to Afghanistan and states clearly that the security situation remains critical.
-No region in Afghanistan should be considered immune from violence, and the potential exists throughout the country for hostile acts, either targeted or random, against U.S. and other Western nationals at any time.
-There are remnants of the former Taliban regime and the terrorist al-Qaida network operating in various parts of Afghanistan, as well as narco-traffickers and other terrorist and insurgent groups that oppose the international community’s presence and the strengthening of a democratic government.
-Those groups aim to weaken or bring down the Government of Afghanistan, and often, to drive Westerners out of the country.
+No province in Afghanistan should be considered immune from violence, and the potential exists throughout the country for hostile acts, either targeted or random, against U.S. and other Western nationals at any time.
+Insurgent elements including the Haqqani Network, Taliban and Taj Mir Jawad networks remain violently opposed to the Government of the Islamic Republic of Afghanistan.
+Additionally, criminal organizations such as weapons and narco-traffickers undermine peace and stability.
+These groups aim to weaken or bring down the Government of Afghanistan, and often, to drive Westerners out of the country.
 They do not hesitate to use violence to achieve their aims.
 Terrorist actions may include, but are not limited to, suicide operations, bombings -- including vehicle-borne explosives and improvised explosive devices -- assassinations, carjackings, rocket attacks, assaults, or kidnappings.
-A number of such attacks were reported in Kabul city from January through October 2012, and many additional attacks were thwarted by Afghan and coalition forces.
-Recent incidents include: a suicide attack against the Intercontinental Hotel in June 2011; a complex and sustained attack against multiple targets in Kabul on September 13, 2011 and again in April 2012, including the U.S. Embassy and ISAF Headquarters and the Afghan Parliament; a late October 2011 suicide bombing which killed 17 people including U.S. citizen contractors working with the military; and two significant improvised explosive device attacks in autumn 2012, including one attack which targeted a minivan near the airport carrying contractors working for the United States Agency for International Development (USAID), killing 10 non-US citizens and wounding another 11.
+Violence has spiked during the first six months of 2013, and despite numerous interdiction operations by Afghan and coalition forces, insurgents have conducted thirteen high profile attacks in Kabul City.
+These attacks have consisted of complex assaults, IED detonations and suicide bombings.
+Insurgents continue to target various U.S. and Afghan government facilities in Kabul City, including the June 25, 2013 attack against a U.S. government facility adjacent to the Afghan Presidential Palace and the U.S. Embassy.

 The absence of records for ownership of property, differing laws from various regimes, and the chaos that comes from decades of civil strife have left property issues in great disorder.
-Afghan-Americans returning to Afghanistan to recover property, or U.S. citizens coming to the country to engage in business, have become involved in complicated real estate disputes and have faced threats of retaliatory action, including kidnapping for ransom and death.
+Afghan-Americans returning to Afghanistan to recover property have become involved in complicated real estate disputes and have faced threats of retaliatory action, including kidnapping for ransom and death.
+Similarly, U.S. citizens involved in business disputes -- a common legal problem in Afghanistan -- have reported that adversaries in the disputes have threatened detention, arrest, imprisonment, and at times, have successfully carried out the threats.
+U.S. citizens who find themselves in such situations should not assume that either local law enforcement or the U.S. Embassy will be able to assist them in resolving these disputes.

 Stay up to date by: